wissam-alshohof/posts-demo/README.md

 # posts-demo
-web app to handle posts :Fetch, Add, Update and Delete
+Web app to handle posts :Fetch, Add, Update and Delete

+Using React.js and Redux for state management